AlayaNetwork/alaya-devdocs/website/docs/Alaya_Command_Line_Tools.md

 COMMANDS:
    account           Manage accounts
-   attach            Start an interactive JavaScript environment (connect to node) bug               opens a window to report a bug on the platon repo console           Start an interactive JavaScript environment copydb            Create a local chain from a target chaindata folder dump              Dump a specific block from storage
+   attach            Start an interactive JavaScript environment (connect to node) bug               opens a window to report a bug on the alaya repo console           Start an interactive JavaScript environment copydb            Create a local chain from a target chaindata folder dump              Dump a specific block from storage